timothyclifford/planet-earth/README.md

 - Greenpeace's [Guide to greener electronics](https://www.greenpeace.org/usa/reports/greener-electronics-2017/) although from 2017, still offers solid information and sound advice
 - Super cool!
 The [homebrewserver.club](https://homebrewserver.club/index.html) is a monthly gathering for those who (wish to) host their own online services from home, rather than using commercial and privacy unfriendly alternatives
 - [Digital Climate Strike](https://digital.globalclimatestrike.net/) offered digital support for the global climate strikes
+- [Mattermore](https://www.mattermore.io/) offer data science for the climate - collaborate with peers, find high-impact projects and jobs, grow your community and hire

 ## Travel